SudheeraDasari/M2-EmbSys/Case Studies/password operated device control/README.md

 **High Level Requirement**
 * Correct code or password should be entered,the it can allowed access.
-* If the password entered is wrong security.
+* Increase the security level to prevent an unauthorized unlocking.

 **Low Level Requirements**
 *